murithigeo/murithigeo/README.md

 - 👋 Hi, I’m @murithigeo
-- 👀 I’m interested in Geospatial APIs, Analysis and
+- 👀 I’m interested in GeoInformatics.
-- 🌱 I’m currently learning how to deploy secure geospatial data APIs
+- 🌱 I’m currently learning how to deploy secure geospatial data APIs.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on reference implementations of OGC API Standards.
 - 📫 How to reach me murithiedwing@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 murithigeo/murithigeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.